eventh/kpro9/CSjark/docs/user/config.rst

 - Bit groups have a name
 - It is possible to name all possible values in a bit group.

-Member Config
-#############

-Below, there is an example of a configuration for the flags member of the struct example.
-This example has four bits specified, the first bit group is named "In use" and represent bit 0.
+Below, there is an example of a configuration for the member named ``flags`` and all the members of ``short`` type belonging to the struct ``example``.

+- member ``flags``: This example has four bits specified, the first bit group is named "In use" and represent bit 0.
 The second group represent bit 1 and is named "Endian", and the values are named: 0 = "Big", 1 = "Little".
 The last group is "Platform" and represent bit 2-3 and have 4 named values.
+- type ``short``: Each of the 3 bits represents one colour channel and it can be either "True" or "False".

 ::